 Since the system is trying to dynamically create data structures and functions though this representation of model information, some level of polymorphism is required to accomplish this task.
-A common way to construct such a class is to use virtual functions and then different kinds of reactions will specify different functions in order to calculate reaction rate.
+A common way to construct this class is to use virtual functions.
+Then, different kinds of reactions will specify different functions in order to calculate reaction rate.
 The derived member functions will override the virtual functions at runtime.
-However, this is undesirable to our system because all virtual functions provide only run-time polymorphism.
+This is undesirable in our system, however, because all virtual functions provide only run-time polymorphism.
 In other words, the system will be much less efficient since those functions cannot be optimized during compile time.
-To overcome the loss of complier optimization, I introduced x-macros into the system and define reaction list and specie list as an enumerated list.
-Through x-macros, resulting data structures and functions calls can be generated during pre-processing thus granting polymorphism while enjoying compiler optimization.
-Details of x-macros usage will be explicated in the next section due to its close interaction with simulation.
+To overcome the loss of complier optimization, I introduced x-macros into the system and define a reaction and species list as an enumerated list.
+Through x-macros, resulting data structures and function calls can be generated during pre-processing, thus granting polymorphism while enjoying compiler optimization.
+Details of x-macros usage will be clarified in the next section due to its close interaction with simulation.

 Results:

-In this section, we choose a much higher level of generalization of model information at cost of not continuing to use design and manual optimization of the previous system.
-But usage of x-macros provides enough compensation to the system to make generalization viable.
+In this section, we choose a much higher level of generalization of model information at the cost of not continuing to use design and manual optimization of the previous system.
+Usage of x-macros provides enough compensation to the system to make generalization viable, though.
 It is important to note here that manual optimization of this particular section of the system is impractical.
-Manual optimization requires all data structures and functions to be static and written in the system before compilation, yet the goal of the system is to first, relieve future users from manually create them and secondly, keep simulation section independent of model input for convenient model switch.
+Manual optimization requires all data structures and functions to be static and written in the system before compilation.
+Yet the ultimate goal of the system is to keep simulation section independent of model input, thus allowing convenient model switch.
 Manual optimization is contradictory to the purpose of the study and the model information can only be restricted to a certain degree to include as many biological models as possible.
-For the restriction I am imposing on the model input currently, optimization in simulation is already completed in the next section.
+As for the restriction imposed on model information currently, manual optimization in simulation is already completed and will be explained in detail in the next section.

 Simulation structure change:

-The work in this stage involves both re-writing existing functions for more general usage and redesigning the structure the system to further support improvements made on the model side.
-As illustrated earlier, model part of the system is now declared through x-macros and thus it was necessary to redesign simulation section to connect to and optimize changes made on means of model representation.
-In addition, to support a special biological mode, the old simulation section as well as numerical methods has little, if any, configurability and reusability.
-To address this problem, I intend to design new classes and functions to generalize existing functions and numerical methods so that the new system is no longer model specific but instead can be re-applied to or easily updated based on other biological models.
+The work in this stage involves both re-writing existing functions for more general usage and redesigning the structure of the system to further support improvements made on the model side.
+As illustrated earlier, model part of the system is now declared through x-macros and thus, it was necessary to redesign simulation sections to connect to and optimize changes made on means of model representation.
+In addition, to support a special biological mode, the old simulation section as well as numerical methods have minimal configurability and reusability.
+To address this problem, I intend to design new classes and functions to generalize existing functions and numerical methods so that the new system is no longer model specific, but instead can be re-applied to or easily updated based on other biological models.

 Methodology: